Jianjun-yu/Jianjun-yu.github.io/content/_index.md

       #   Leave `date_end` empty if it's your current employer.
       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
       items:
-        - title: Large Language Model to Replace Human Labeling
+        - title: American Political Science Association Annual Meeting & Exhibition
+          company_logo: apsa
+          description: |2-
+            Spillover Racism: Explain Discrimination against Asian Americans, 2023

+            Personality Cult or Performance?
+Chinese Strategies of Government Propaganda, with Shuyuan Shen, 2023
-          company: The Annual Meeting of the Political Methodology Society
+        - title: The Annual Meeting of the Political Methodology Society
-          date_start: '2023-06-01'
-          date_end: '2023-06-01'
+          company_logo: polmeth
-          description:
+          description: |2-
+            Poster: Large Language Model to Replace Human Labeling, with Rongxing Ouyang , 2023

-        - title: Transformer-based Language Models for Text Clustering
+            Poster: Transformer-based Language Models for Text Clustering, 2023

-          company: The Annual Meeting of the Political Methodology Society
-          date_start: '2023-06-01'
-          date_end: '2023-06-01'
-          description:
-        - title: Personality Cult or Performance---Strategies of Local Government Propaganda in China
+            Poster: A Proper Topic Model for Short Text, 2022
-          company: The Annual Midwest Political Science Association Conference
+        - title: The Annual Midwest Political Science Association Conference
-          date_start: '2022-04-04'
-          date_end: '2020-04-04'
+          company_logo: mpsa
-          description:
+          description: |2-
-        - title: Signaling to Leaders, not People---Understanding the Mechanics of Chinese Local Government Propaganda
+            Signaling to Leaders not People: Understanding the Mechanics of Chinese Local Government Propaganda, 2023
-          company: The Annual Midwest Political Science Association Conference
-          date_start: '2023-04-04'
-          date_end: '2023-04-04'
-          description:

-        - title: A Proper Topic Model for Short Text
-          company: The Annual Meeting of the Political Methodology Society
-          date_start: '2022-06-01'
-          date_end: '2022-06-02'
-          description:
-        - title: Personality Cult or Performance---Strategies of Local Government Propaganda in China
+            Personality Cult or Performance?
+Strategies of Local Government Propaganda in China, 2022
-          company: The Annual Midwest Political Science Association Conference
-          date_start: '2022-04-04'
-          date_end: '2020-04-04'
-          description:
+        - title: Broadening Our Approach, A Workshop on Comparative Political Communication.
+Duke University, Durham, NC, 2022
-        - title: How Do Chinese Local Governments Use Social Media to Communicate with their People?
+          description: How Do Chinese Local Governments Use Social Media to Communicate with their People?
-          company: Broadening Our Approach, A Workshop on Comparative Political Communication
-          date_start: '2022-03-01'
-          date_end: '2020-03-01'
-          description:
     design:
       columns: '2'